 Fear Free, an initiative created by “America’s veterinarian” Dr. Marty Becker, focuses on the importance of the emotional well-being of our best friends in addition to physical well-being.
 It’s goal is to alleviate fear, anxiety and stress in pets and educate and inspire the people who care for them.
 It certainly has inspired pet professionals everywhere, with more than 43,000 veterinary and pet professionals committed to becoming Fear Free Certified.
 Fear Free goes further than just providing tools, procedures, and guidelines on how to alleviate anxiety, stress, and fear.
 Fear Free is accountability.
 Every certified professional has taken a pledge to practice these kind methods that pets deserve.
 We are so happy to see the list of Fear Free Professionals in our area growing!
 See who is on the local the list here!

 You can find us making use of this philosophy from your first visit to the Lodge during an introduction.
 We use introductions to make sure that each dog that comes to the Lodge for daycare and boarding is comfortable being here.
 We want to make sure that the Lodge is a “happy place” for all dogs that visit, one that an owner can feel good about when they leave their dog in our care.
 After meeting you and your pup, we begin with a full tour of our facility, not only to show owners what we have to offer, but also to allow the new dog to take some time to sniff around and gather information about what is a strange new place to them.
 We then enter one of our playrooms and again, allow your dog to gather information through exploration before bringing one dog into the room and observing their reaction to and interaction with the new dog.
 If your dog is giving and taking cues appropriately from the first dog, we will continue adding dogs to the room until we build up to our normal daycare environment.
 As much as we’d love every dog to be a match for the Lodge, if your dog is overly stressed, we will end the introduction.
 It takes some dogs longer than other to grow comfortable, so on a case-by-case basis, our trained professionals gauge whether to extend the introduction to a longer half day evaluation at a later date, or to guide you to find an alternative to our facility.
-We absolutely have your dog’s best interest in mind no matter what, we believe there are no bad dogs!
+We absolutely have your dog’s best interest in mind no matter what.
+We firmly believe there are no bad dogs!
 Sometimes, an open playgroup isn’t the best match for a specific dog, and there is nothing wrong with that.

-There are a variety of techniques we use to set the dogs up for success in our open playgroups and to stay happy and comfortable during their visits.
+There are a variety of techniques we use to set the dogs up for success in our open playgroups and to keep them happy and comfortable during their visits.
 We use calming essential oil sprays (sparingly as to ensure their effectiveness when we do need them).
 In special cases approved by our trainers, we use Adaptil, a spray that mimics the calming hormone that mother dogs release paired with a break from the playroom.
 We also use Pet Acoustics’ Pet Tunes cubes that are preloaded with frequency-modified music, clinically proven to reduce stress and calm canine behaviors.
 We also play other specially selected music in this spirit.

 When your dog comes to board, we urge you to bring items that make their boarding suite feel like home.
 Special items like a blanket, toys, and even a worn shirt that smells like you, are great additions to the bed provided in your dog’s individual suite.
 This way, the time spent in their suite at naptime and overnight serves both to decompress from the playgroup as well as comfort them and remind them of their favorite person – you!
-We also serve any treats, including treats you’ve packed or sleepytime treats you signed up for at drop off, during these rest times.
+We also serve any treats you’ve approved, including treats you’ve packed or sleepytime treats you signed up for at drop off, during these rest times.
 It’s all about making the Lodge a fun and positive place to stay.

 Our training philosophy holds true to Fear Free’s ideals: